 Student Activities presents a variety of programs throughout the calendar year for the University Community.
-Cultural events featuring professional musicians, theater or dance groups, coffeehouse entertainers, novelty shows, and guest lecturers comprise a roster pleasing to the diverse interests of the BSU community.
+Cultural events featuring professional musicians, theater or dance groups, coffeehouse entertainers, novelty shows, artists and art shows, Black History Month and Hispanic Heritage month events, trips to off-campus events and programs, and guest lecturers comprise a roster pleasing to the diverse interests of the BSU community.

 The Office of Student Activities also provides a way for students who are interested in student activities to become involved.
-Special events and programs for the students are arranged by the full-time staff in the Student Center.
-Students interested in participating in assisting Student Activities are invited to contact the Student Activities Office at the Harris-Jefferson Student Center, Room 203.
+Special events and programs for the students are arranged by the full-time staff in the Student Center with support from the Campus Activities Board (CAB).
+Students interested in participating in assisting Student Activities are invited to contact the Office of Student Activities at 203 Harris-Jefferson Student Center.

 Please note that speakers or performers may appear on campus upon the extension of an invitation by a member of a Recognized Student Organization, but they must first be approved by the organization's advisor or appropriate officers as the first step in the approval process.
-When a fee is involved, prior request and approval must be processed through the Student Activities Office before the invitation is extended.
+When a fee is involved, prior request and approval must be processed through the Office of Student Activities before the invitation is extended.
 The invitation to outside speakers must always represent the desire of a recognized Student organization or University Office.
 University facilities may be used only for activities or purposes which pertain to the educational mission of the University.
-In approving activities, the University uses the educational purpose as an essential criterion and schedule.
-These events should be coordinated within the Student Activities Office to utilize time periods which maximize attendance.
+In approving activities and events, the University uses the educational purpose as an essential criterion and schedule.
+These events should be coordinated within the Office of Student Activities to utilize time periods which maximize attendance.
 It should also be noted that liability for campus-sponsored trips is only covered for those who are transported in State vehicles.
-Therefore, it is suggested that all participants be transported in a state vehicle.
+All Recognized Student Organizations (RSOs) are required to follow the RSO Events Policy that governs the planning and implementation of all events.